 Squats work all the leg muscles and can be used in a range of ways in bodyweight workouts.
 But adding resistance in the form of weights or bands increases their effectiveness in strengthening and toning the leg muscles.
 It also makes the core muscles work harder, can include arm work and helps to improve coordination.
-This squats with kettlebell workout uses a basic squat plus 4 variations for a whole body workout.
+This kettlebell squats workout uses a basic squat plus 4 variations for a whole body workout.
 For best results, do the workout 3 times a week.

 Kettlbells are different from other types of weights in that they have a handle which means the centre of gravity of the weight is further from your hand.
 This challenges balance, core strength and coordination.
 It also makes them easier to handle and move around.
 If you enjoy using kettlebells, you’ll want to have a range of different weights, but for this workout one kettlebell is fine.
 For (female) beginners a weight of 3-5kg / 6-10lbs is good for this workout.
 You can see a full guide to choosing kettlebells here.

 Beginner squats with kettlebell workout – the exercises

 These are the exercises for the workout.
 You should warm up your joints and muscles before you start.
 You can see a suitable warm up routine here and read more about warm ups here.
 Please also read this general exercise safety information.

 - Stand with your feet a bit wider than hip distance.

 - Bend your knees and take the kettlebell between your legs.
 Keep your back straight and your head in line with your spine.

 - Engage your core muscles as you straighten your legs, at the same time lifting the kettlebell out in front of your body.